malekelkssas/Bank-system-UI-React/README.md

 ### Notes
+- use any username to log in as normal user
 - Use username: admin to log in as Admin
 - Use username: banker to log in as banker